info340c-sp24/project-cherry/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.

 Members:
-Nina Vo
+Nina Vo,
-Ava Bui
+Ava Bui,
-Aarushi Buddhavarapu
+Aarushi Buddhavarapu,
 Adrian Valdez